Marken Michel

-Marken Michel (born July 6, 1993) is an American football wide receiver who is a free agent.
+Marken Michel (born July 6, 1993) is an American professional football wide receiver.
+He most recently played for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football at UMass before signing with the Minnesota Vikings as an undrafted free agent in 2016.
-Michel has also played for the Calgary Stampeders of the Canadian Football League (CFL), as well as the Philadelphia Eagles and Carolina Panthers of the NFL.
+Michel has also been a member of the Philadelphia Eagles, Carolina Panthers and Washington Football Team / Commanders of the NFL.

-High school and college career
+Early life and college

 Michel played receiver and safety at American Heritage High School in Plantation, Florida.
 He made 27 catches for 607 yards and eight touchdowns during his senior season.
 Michel played four seasons for the UMass Minutemen, where he had 92 catches for 1,016 yards and 6 touchdowns in addition to 28 carries for 162 yards and 2 touchdowns.

 Professional career

 Minnesota Vikings

 Michel signed with the Minnesota Vikings of the National Football League as an undrafted free agent on May 6, 2016.
 He was waived on August 30, 2016.